axhse/password-checker/devops/README.md

 ## About

-The package implements dev-ops command line programs.
+The package contains dev-ops-related entities.

-## Programs
+## Console programs

-Make sure the venv is activated.
+Make sure the venv is activated before running any program.

 An example of the activation from the command line (may differ in your case):
 ```commandline
 source venv/Scripts/activate
 ```

-To get detailed argument descriptions for the programs run them with flag `-h` or `--help`.
+To get argument descriptions of any program run it with flag `-h` or `--help`.

 ### update_storage